homerhanumat/homerhanumat.github.io/Rmd_sources/2014-04-29-qnormtutorial.markdown

   >Find a positive number $z$ so that the area under the standard normal curve between $-z$ and $z$ is 0.95.

 Here's the solution.
-If 95% of the area lies between $-z$ and $z$, then 5% of the area must lie outside of this range.  since normal curve as symmetric, half of this amount--2.5%--must lie before $-z$.
+If 95% of the area lies between $-z$ and $z$, then 5% of the area must lie outside of this range.  since normal curves are symmetric, half of this amount--2.5%--must lie before $-z$.
 Then the area under the curve before $z$ must be:

 $$0.025+0.95=0.975.$$